Communications and Marketing

 - Order routine printing, design, and copying through Visual Communications, located in the annex behind Young Hall.

-NEWS AND EVENTS PUBLICITY
+NEWS AND EVENT PUBLICITY

 Our priority is to support the marketing needs of the offices of admissions and alumni and development.
 Having said that, if you need photos taken during work hours, we can generally accommodate you.
 However, if you need a photographer during the evening or weekend, and it doesn’t support admissions or alumni/development, then we recommend you photograph it yourself with your own camera or smartphone.
 You can also borrow a camera from the Brown Technology Resource Center.
 Read their lending policy here.